Cross-Sector Impact Grants

 South Arts is committed to diversity, equity, inclusion, and accessibility.
 We have prioritized this commitment to ensure that Black, Indigenous, and People of Color (BIPOC) led organizations, LGBTQIA+ led organizations, and organizations representing persons with disabilities are represented as both applicants and grantees.
 We encourage applications for projects that engage a broad spectrum of diversity.
 Priority will be given to projects taking place in rural, small, or isolated communities.

-Cross-Sector Impact Grants are open to all art forms, for partnership projects taking place in South Arts’ nine-state region.
-For FY23, eligible projects will continue to feature “Arts & …”, for example, arts and the military, arts and equity, arts and aging, arts and community revitalization.
+Cross-Sector Impact Grants are open to all art forms for partnership projects taking place in South Arts’ nine-state region.
+For FY24, eligible projects will continue to feature “Arts & …”, for example, arts and the military, arts and equity, arts and aging, arts and community revitalization.
 Applicants may be organizations, units of government, higher educational institutions, or artists.

-For applicants new to this program that did not receive a Cross-Sector Impact Grant in FY20, FY21 or FY22, matching grants of up to $15,000 will be awarded.
+For applicants new to this program or applicants that did not receive a Cross-Sector Impact Grant in the past, matching grants of up to $15,000 will be awarded.
 For these projects, South Arts encourages applications for new projects.
 However, projects that deepen and expand existing partnerships may also apply.
-For applicants/projects that did receive funding through this program in FY20, FY21, or FY22 matching grants of up to $10,000 will be awarded in order to continue or advance the project.
+For applicants/projects that previously received a Cross-Sector Impact Grant, matching grants of up to $10,000 will be awarded in order to continue or advance the project.
 South Arts anticipates that this grant program will be highly competitive and that successful applications will be fully funded.
-Applicants/projects that have received funding for three consecutive years are not eligible for FY23 funding.
+Applicants/projects that have received Cross-Sector Impact funding for three years are not eligible for FY24 funding.

 South Arts’ mission is advancing Southern vitality through the arts.
 This program addresses two of South Arts’ strategic goals: